Gruntfuggly/format-modified/README.md

 Normally the extension will work as a standard formatter for the file types configured in `format-modified.languages`.
 Formatting can also be applied manually by using the command **Format Modified Sections**.

-The command **Set Configuration File** can be used to set an alternative configuration file for the current file in the editor.
+The command **Set Configuration File For Workspace** can be used to set an alternative configuration file for the current workspace.
 This will show a list of configurations files (which can be set in the settings).

+Similarly, the command **Set Configuration File For This File** can be used to set an alternative configuration file for the current file in the editor.

 The command **Format Whole Document** can be used to force the whole document to be formatted.